coa-solutions/pathpilot-oracle-fhir/DEPLOY_TO_RENDER.md

-# Deploy to Render
+# Deploy PathPilot Platform to Render

 ## Quick Deployment Steps

-Your repository is ready for deployment on Render with both the backend API and Next.js frontend.
+Your repository is ready for deployment on Render with both the API and Web services.

 ### 1. Go to Render Dashboard
 Visit [https://dashboard.render.com](https://dashboard.render.com)